Differences in Typological Alignment in Language Models' Treatment of Differential Argument Marking: DAM Injection

 \subsection{Human Inspection}

-To assess the reliability of the perturbation pipeline, we conducted a targeted human inspection on a small set of representative DAM rules.
-Specifically, we inspected \emph{L-P-Def}, \emph{L-A-Pro-inv}, and \emph{G-Ani}, which together cover different dimensions of the design space.
-For each rule, we manually examined 50 \emph{affected} and 50 \emph{unaffected} sentences.
-In addition, we inspected 100 sentences sampled from the shared \emph{Invalid} pool.
+To assess the reliability of the perturbation pipeline, we conduct a targeted human inspection on a small set of representative DAM rules.
+Specifically, we inspect \emph{L-P-Def}, \emph{L-A-Pro-inv}, and \emph{G-Ani}, which together cover different dimensions of the design space.
+For each rule, we manually examine 50 \emph{affected} and 50 \emph{unaffected} sentences.
+In addition, we inspect 100 sentences sampled from the shared \emph{Invalid} pool.
 The results are summarized in Table~\ref{tab:human-inspection}.

 Overall, the pipeline performs reliably with respect to the intended perturbation rules.
 For \emph{affected} and \emph{unaffected} sentences, the remaining errors are largely attributable to coordinated noun phrases.
 For example, in ``We do all the cooking \Ptag{} and cleaning'', the marker is not placed at the right edge of the full coordinated object.
 Additionally, coordinated arguments such as ``you and Emma'', in which the conjuncts have different semantic properties, are not explicitly defined in our implementation.